scottish-government-design-system/designsystem.gov.scot/components/category-item/index.md

 ## Why we use this component
 Category items allow users to preview and choose content.

-## Other versions of this component
+## Supporting evidence for using this component
 None.

-## Mobile version
-None.
+## Website analytics and the use of this component
+There are no reported performance issues with this component from mygov or gov.scot.

 ## Accessibility Features
-None.

-## User research that supports using this component
-None.

-## Google Analytics and the use of this component
-There are no reported performance issues with this component from mygov or gov.scot.
+Find out more about accessibility requirements that should be applied to all online services in the dedicated section of this site: INSERT LINK HERE

 ## Feedback, help or support
 If you need any help or want to give any feedback you can e-mail us at: